MarianoDesivo/RC5Send/README.md

 * You have installed the latest version of [VLC](https://www.videolan.org/vlc/index.es.html).
 * Python 3 or higher.

-## Installing MarianoTV
+## Installing Rc5Send

-To install MarianoTV, follow these steps:
+To install Rc5Send, follow these steps:

-* Download MarianoTV.py
+* Download Rc5Send.py
 * Move it to the folder where you have all your videos (remember it includes all subfolders).
-* By default, in MarianoTV.py, VLC.exe path is set to C:\Program Files (x86)\VideoLAN\VLC\vlc.exe".
+* By default, in Rc5Send.py, VLC.exe path is set to C:\Program Files (x86)\VideoLAN\VLC\vlc.exe".
 You may have to edit that line:
 ```python
     vlc = r"C:\Program Files (x86)\VideoLAN\VLC\vlc.exe" #Path of VLC.exe
 ```

-## Using MarianoTV
+## Using Rc5Send

-* Just double click on MarianoTV.py (I recommend creating a desktop shortcut).
+* Just double click on Rc5Send.py (I recommend creating a desktop shortcut).
 It will open a console window that will start playing random videos.
 * To correctly close this program, Alt+Tab to console and press Enter (if closed other way it may corrupt the registry).

 ### Other functions